The Capacity Market's Role in Grid Reliability: Frequently Asked Questions

 The amount of capacity needed is set every year by the NYSRC when it establishes the Installed Reserve Margin (IRM) for the system.
 The IRM is used to quantify the minimum capacity required to meet the “resource adequacy” reliability criterion set forth in the NYSRC’s reliability rules.
 The IRM represents the minimum level of capacity, beyond the forecasted peak demand, that utilities and other energy providers must procure to serve their customers.

 The IRM for the 2023-2024 capability year is 20.0 percent of the forecasted NYCA peak load, an increase from 19.6 percent last year.
-Based on a projected summer 2023 peak demand of 32,049 MW, the total installed capacity requirement for the upcoming summer capability period is 6,410 MW.
+Based on a projected summer 2023 peak demand of 32,048 MW, the IRM requirement for the summer capability period is 6,410 MW.
+The total installed capacity requirement for the summer capability period is 38,458 MW.

 How does the capacity market work?